 Their arrival was once deemed so noteworthy as to merit an appearance in the social and personal column of The Irish Independent in 1905: “Sir R Penrose FitzGerald and Lady FitzGerald have arrived at Kingstown [Dun Laoghaire] from England and left for Corkbeg Island.”

-After Penrose Fitzgerald died in 1919 the mansion was converted to a hotel and was latterly run by a Major Colan and his wife who died in a car crash in the Isle of Wight in the 1950s.
+After Penrose Fitzgerald died in 1919 the mansion was converted to a hotel and was latterly run by a Major Colan and his wife Molly who died in a plane crash in the Isle of Wight in November 1957.
 In Corkbeg this couple were ”very popular in the locality” reported the Evening Echo.

 Colan sold the hotel and island in 1955 and construction on the refinery began soon afterwards when the old house was demolished.
 Adjacent to the house were the remains of a castle built by the Cauntons or Condons in 1396.